-- Classroom teachers will furnish a written list of the class assignments for the student or work will be assigned by the in-school suspension instructor. - o A zero will be recorded as a daily grade for work not done by the student while in ISS. - o Students are expected to follow all rules governing in-school suspension. - o Students who do not follow the rules of in-school suspension will be subject to out of school suspension and/or alternative school placement. - o Students are expected to bring all books and materials to in-school suspension. - Work shall be sent to the student from the classroom teacher, and turned in upon their return to the classroom. - Students assigned to in-school suspension may participate in extracurricular activities. - o The fifth time a student commits an ISS offense; the student may be assigned three days of ISS. - The sixth time a student commits an ISS offense; the student may be assigned to alternative school for ten days.
+- Classroom teachers will furnish a written list of the class assignments for the student or work will be assigned by the in-school suspension instructor. - A zero will be recorded as a daily grade for work not done by the student while in ISS. - Students are expected to follow all rules governing in-school suspension.

+- Students who do not follow the rules of in-school suspension will be subject to out of school suspension and/or alternative school placement. - Students are expected to bring all books and materials to in-school suspension. - Work shall be sent to the student from the classroom teacher, and turned in upon their return to the classroom. - Students assigned to in-school suspension may participate in extracurricular activities. - The fifth time a student commits an ISS offense; the student may be assigned three days of OSS.